LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/getting-started.md

 {: .important}
 Some connectors may provide more or less functionality depending on the specifics of the provider.

+{: .important}
+Please be advised that we recommend to have one bot for 100 open conversations, if you want your bot to handle more load, please add more bots.
+{: .important}
+We will be automatically error escalate any new conversation if the bot has reached the limit of 999 open conversations.

 ### Bot Lifecycle

 During run-time, your bot may have different operational states.
 These states are based on the health status of the services it utilizes, such as LivePerson APIs, AI vendors, etc.